watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 3. Integration with Traffic Engineering (TE): simultaneously representing SFC policy and QoS policy with SR Policy.
 4. Per-Flow Identification: to apply SFC Policies per flow, classifying at the SRv6 SR source node based on the 5-tuple or even finer granularity.
 5. Centralized Management: managing the entire SRv6 domain by the controller, including aggregating network service functions on the network and per-flow encapsulation policies.
-6. Ease of Deployment: Employs existing protocols commonly used in controllers, such as BGP and PCEP.
+6. Ease of Deployment: employs existing protocols commonly used in controllers, such as BGP and PCEP.
-7. Coexistence with Existing Services: Operating while maintaining core network services like slicing and VPNs.
+7. Coexistence with Existing Services: operating while maintaining core network services like slicing and VPNs.

 # Overview of SRv6 In-Network SFC Architecture
 In Figure 1 and Figure 2, the Overview of SRv6 In-network SFC and Current SRv6 SFC are shown, respectively.